myiwt/lingual-arcade/README.md

 - New Zealand Sign Language

 ## Details
-This application has given me the chance to learn how to write an application in Java using the MVC design pattern.
+This application has given me the chance to learn how to write an application in Java.
+It is built using Maven and follows the MVC framework using the observer-observable design pattern.
 The Vision Detection game uses OpenCV to detect the sign gestures from a webcam and DeepLearning4j is used to detect gestures.
 This application uses the Hibernate Framework for database management and it also includes unit tests.

 ### Demo